Worcester

 | C7 |

-Boiler displays C7, indicating a fan not running or fan speed too low, no ignition.
+Boiler displays C7, indicating a fan not running or fan speed too low, resulting in no ignition.

 |